Application

 Integrity.
 Is the optional hash code used to verify that the file hasn't been tampered with.
 See https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script.

 LoadPackages() takes a callback method as the last optional argument with a boolean result parameter.
-Wisej calls this method passing true when all the packages have been loaded successfully, or false if any package fails to load.
+Wisej.NET calls this method passing true when all the packages have been loaded successfully, or false if any package fails to load.

 LoadPackagesAsync() is the same as LoadPackages() but instead of using a callback to notify the application, it's an awaitable method.